Careers

 Desired Qualifications

-• Excellent spoken and written communication skills, with demonstrated experience in persuasive writing;
+• Excellent communication skills, with demonstrated experience in persuasive and analytical writing;

 • Experience with U.S. government policy and regulatory processes, and congressional advocacy (preferred);